203: Jungle Goddess

 Hey, Bumbles bounce!

-A reference to the 1964 Rankin/Bass Christmas special Rudolph the Red-Nosed Reindeer.
-Gold prospector Yukon Cornelius (voiced by Larry D. Mann) calls the Abominable Snow Monster “Bumble,” and when asked how the pair survived a fall over a cliff’s edge, responds, “Bumbles bounce!”
+In the 1964 Rankin/Bass Christmas special Rudolph the Red-Nosed Reindeer, Gold prospector Yukon Cornelius (voiced by Larry D. Mann) calls the Abominable Snow Monster “Bumble,” and when asked how the pair survived a fall over a cliff’s edge, responds, “Bumbles bounce!”

 [Reading credits.]
 Robert L. Lippert.